 Support Groups for New Parents

-When I joined Support Group For Mothers back in the day, I had one simple goal: to make a friend with the same-age baby.
+When I joined the Support Group For Mothers back in the day, I had one simple goal: to make a friend with a same-age baby.
 I knew I was about to meet ten women with babies close in age to mine, and I thought, “If I truly like just one of them, this will be money well spent.”
 The support of fellow postpartum women turned out to be invaluable, but I was just thinking it would be nice to have someone to hang out with while I was on maternity leave.

 I liked ALL of them, and some of us still get together.
 A handful of the kids are in high school together now, and they have a special (awkward?) bond, knowing that they were in the same “Moms Group”.